 Name your trigger descriptively (e.g. “Daytime Deliveries”)

-Select one of the evailable triggers from the dropdown
+Select one of the available triggers from the dropdown

 You can define exactly where the trigger should apply by choosing tags (Routes, Stops, Orders)